-You will find the salary and benefits of the Lafayette Police Department very competitive compared to many other departments in the area.
-This year the salary for recruit officers is set at $54,423; 2nd year officers will receive $57,603.
-After 2 years of service, officers are designated as "first class" and will receive a salary of $63,962.
-These figures are for the calendar year 2019.
+The salary and benefits of the Lafayette Police Department are very competitive compared to many other departments in the area.
+This year the salary for recruit officers is $63,066.
+After a recruit officer is released from from the Field Training Officer Program, they graduate to a first class officer- receiving a pay of $70,029.
+These figures are for the calendar year 2023.

 In addition to base salary each officer may qualify for specialty pay of $500 in up to 3 designated specialty fields.
 Generous vacation and time off is another benefit.
 Each officer begins with 60 hours of personal time in addition to 2 weeks paid vacation after completing 1 year.
 Vacation time builds to a maximum of 6 weeks after 17 years of service.